Runaway (The Corrs song)

 "Runaway" is a song by Irish family band the Corrs, released in September 1995 as the debut single from their first album, Forgiven, Not Forgotten (1995).
 It had middling chart success except in Ireland and Australia, peaking at number 10 in both countries.
 It was also an adult contemporary hit in Canada, reaching number two on the RPM Adult Contemporary Tracks chart and number 25 on the RPM 100 Hit Tracks chart.
 On the UK Singles Chart, it originally reached number 49, but a re-release in 1999 saw the single reach a new peak of number two on the same chart.

 Background and composition

-The song was written by Andrea, Sharon and Caroline Corr, and co-produced by their older brother Jim and David Foster.
+The song was written by Andrea, Sharon and Caroline Corr, and co-produced by their older brother Jim, with David Foster.
 Andrea has said the first time she sang it in front of her parents, she was embarrassed because of the line "make love to me through the night" and noted that she knew her mother would be thinking "where did she learn that?!"

 The song has a subtle key change.
 It is written in F major, but towards the end, the fourth (a B flat) gets augmented (becoming a B), so the key changes to lydian mode.
 Rhythmically, a similar change happens in the drums, which initially play a slow 6/8th.
 In the end, a snare drum is played on the 2-eh and 5-eh, which makes a double-time feel.